Social Sustainability Fund - SSF

 - Producers and suppliers earn a living wage or income.

 SSF supports parties that carry out innovative approaches to become more sustainable.
-The programme funds pilot projects that are new to the companies, sectors, and countries involved.
+The programme funds new pilot projects for the companies, sectors, and countries involved.

-The aim is for companies to try out their approach during pilot projects and scale up if they prove successful.
+The aim is for companies to try out their approach during pilot projects and scale up if their approaches prove successful.
 Also, others can learn from the experiences gained during these projects.

 SSF wants to share and develop the lessons learnt through a knowledge and learning programme.
 This way, more companies and stakeholders in the Netherlands and producing countries can make their value chains more sustainable.